My 12-year-old and I were on our way to a meeting at her new school when she asked, “Is there anything good about middle school?”

 1. You do fit in.

-Even if you don’t know it yet, even though you might not know it until high school or college, you belong in this world.
+Even if you don’t know it yet, even though you might not know it until high school or college, one thing middle schoolers should know is that you belong in this world.
 It may take time, but eventually you’ll find your tribe.
 Meanwhile be yourself, be kind, and don’t give up.

 2. You’re smart, really smart.